Scots law: Legislation

+The text of the Letters Patent granting royal assent for the Forth Crossing Act 2011, as it appeared in the Edinburgh Gazette.

+The Great Seal of Scotland in red beeswax.
+An impression like this is attached to all Letters Patent giving royal assent.

 The Parliament of the United Kingdom has the power to pass statutes on any issue for Scotland, although under the Sewel convention it will not do so in devolved matters without the Scottish Parliament's consent.
 The Human Rights Act 1998, the Scotland Act 1998 and the European Communities Act 1972 have special status in the law of Scotland.
 Modern statutes will specify that they apply to Scotland and may also include special wording to take into consideration unique elements of the legal system.
 Statutes must receive royal assent from the King before becoming law, however this is now only a formal procedure and is automatic.
 Legislation of the Parliament of the United Kingdom is not subject to revocation by the courts as the Parliament is said to have supreme legal authority; however, application of legislation is subject to judicial review and also in practice, the Parliament will tend not to create legislation which contradicts the Human Rights Act 1998 or European law, although it is technically free to do so.
 The degree to which the Parliament has surrendered this sovereignty is a matter of controversy with arguments generally concerning what the relationship should be between the United Kingdom and the European Union.
 Acts of the United Kingdom Parliament also regularly delegate powers to Ministers of the Crown or other bodies to produce legislation in the form of statutory instruments.
 This delegated legislation has legal effect in Scotland so far as the specific provisions of the statutory instrument are duly authorised by the powers of the Act, a question which can be subjected to judicial review.